 We are excited to welcome you to Adventist HealthCare & You, a quarterly magazine featuring the health stories of real people in our community that connects you with health care resources at our hospitals and beyond.

-With two new knees and rehabilitation, Marilyn Candler of North Potomac is feeling stronger every day.
-That story, upcoming community health classes & events, and more in the Spring 2013 issue of Adventist HealthCare & You magazine.
+Radio talk show host George Wilson, 65, of Hyattsville, relies on his ability to speak more than most.
+Yet a sudden stroke put his ability to speak and his life at risk.
+That story, upcoming community health classes & events, and more in the Summer 2013 issue of Adventist HealthCare & You magazine.
 To read, launch the interactive edition of the magazine or browse the articles below.

 An estimated 8 million Americans experience chronic wounds, which are wounds that have not responded to medical care within 30 days.
 Chronic wounds can be caused by diabetes, poor circulation, trauma, vascular disease and immobility.
 The Wound Care Centers at Shady Grove Adventist Hospital in Rockville and Washington Adventist Hospital in Takoma Park offer the most advanced treatment for chronic wounds, including the only hyperbaric oxygen (HBO) chambers in Montgomery County.
 HBO therapy is used to treat: Radiation cystitis Diabetic wounds...read more